IsuruSiriwardana/employee-salary-management/README.md

 Currently, it uses an in memory DB to persist data.
 Hence, each shutdown will wipe the data

 ## Development setup
-The project requires below tools to build
+The project requires below tools for development and build
 * Java IDE (Ex.
 IntelliJ IDEA)
 * JDK 11
 * Maven
-* Gitbash
+* git bash

 ### Other tools for IDE
 **Mapstruct and lombok support**